sh4r10/flashtime/README.md

 ### Pages

-* Home: where users can read about the detailes about the website, can sign up and sign in.
+* **Home:** where users can read  about the website, can sign up and Login.
-* Login: Where the user type their username and password to get accesise to their dashboard.
+* **Login:** Where the user type their username and password to get accesise to their dashboard.
-* Signup: The user can enter their details and sign up for an account
+* **Signup:** The user can enter their details and sign up for an account.
-* Dashboard: This is the logged in area where the user can see/manage their collections, decks, flashcards, favourites etc.
+* **Dashboard:** This is the logged in area where the user can see/manage their cards(which needs to be revise), collections.
+There is a search bar where user can search for specific collection or decks.
-* Revision page: This is the page where the user performs their revisions based on the aforementioned algorithm.
+* **Revise page:** This is the page where the user performs their revisions based on the aforementioned algorithm.
+* **Revision page:** Where user can see all of their decks that include cards that needs to be revised.
+* **Collection page:** This is the page where user can see all the collections.
+User can sort the collection alphabetically, newest to oldest and oldest to newest, as well as user can serach for specific collection.
+In addition user can delete, edit and create the collection.
+* **Deck page:** This is the page where user can see all the decks.
+User can sort decks alphabetically, newest to oldest, oldest to newest and by number of cards, as well as user can serach for specific deck.
+In addition user can delete, edit, revise and create the deck.
+* **Card page:** This is the page where user can see all the cards.
+User can serach for specific card.
+In addition user can delete, edit, and create the card.
+* **Profile page:** This is the page where user can change their firstname and lastname.
+In addition user can delete all their decks, collections as well as their account.
+* **Change password:** Where users are able to change their password.

 ### Entity-Relationship (ER) Diagram